MarkJohnstoneGitHub/VBA-IDictionary/README.md

 **Creating using directly a IScriptingDictionary implementation provided**

-Two IDictionary implementations have been provided, DictionaryKeyValuePair and ScriptingDictionary, they can be created using New or the Create method.
+Two IScriptingDictionary implementations have been provided, DictionaryKeyValuePair and ScriptingDictionary, they can be created using New or the Create method.

 The ScriptingDictionary.Create() has one optional parameter: